 INTERNATIONAL CANDIDATES WHO ARE NOT TAKING GCSEs OR STUDYING LESS THAN EIGHT GCSEs :

 Candidates who meet our academic requirements will be invited for individual interview.
 Offers will be made on the basis of performance at interview.
 We will also request a confidential report from your child's current school.

 offerS OF PLACES

-Offers of places will be made from 1 December of Year 11, but the date will depend on when we receive your school report and when we are able to schedule your interview.
+Offers of places will be made on 16 December, but the date will depend on when we receive your school report and when we are able to schedule your interview.